Skip to main content

 • to advise the Board of Directors in all matters related to standards.

 The committee should be seen as a collective of experts and researchers who, apart from engaging in theoretical considerations, do not mind the occasional dabble in scripting or data modeling or processing.
-National consortia are welcome to delegate their researchers to the CSC.
-These researchers are expected to have some experience working in standardization processes (or to have expertise that allows for such participation as part of the CSC) and to be willing to participate actively in various tasks.
+National consortia are welcome to delegate their researchers to the SIC.
+These researchers are expected to have some experience working in standardization processes (or to have expertise that allows for such participation as part of the SIC) and to be willing to participate actively in various tasks.

 CLARIN recommendations for data-deposition formats

-One of the most pressing tasks of the CSC is to produce and maintain the recommendations for the use of HLT (Human Language Technology) standards within and across CLARIN.
+One of the most pressing tasks of the SIC is to produce and maintain the recommendations for the use of HLT (Human Language Technology) standards within and across CLARIN.
 This is not an easy task, given the variety of ways in which all kinds of standards are used in all kinds of HLT research (and given that the definition of the very term is fuzzy at best).
 Several listings have appeared in the history of CLARIN that are still floating around.
 Those listings vary greatly in the coverage and granularity of standards that they enumerate as recommended.

-Currently, the CSC concentrates on addressing a subset of the overall demand, by looking at standardized (for the most part) formats for data that can be deposited at CLARIN centres (mostly B-centres, because those centres by definition offer data deposition services).
+Currently, the SIC concentrates on addressing a subset of the overall demand, by looking at standardized (for the most part) formats for data that can be deposited at CLARIN centres (mostly B-centres, because those centres by definition offer data deposition services).
 The data are harvested from web pages that each B-centre should (in theory) make available, listing the kinds of formats in which the data should, optimally, be encoded as it is deposited with CLARIN.
 In this way, the ultimate authority for the listing lies with the centres themselves, so this is a bottom-up exercise (with some necessary interpretive steps along the way).

 Release 0.1 (January 2021)

-In January 2021, the CSC prepared the first, internal, release of data format recommendations.
+In January 2021, the SIC prepared the first, internal, release of data format recommendations.
 Public releases are going to be made available through the Standards Information System; working releases are most likely going to be published as PDF exports of the underlying spreadsheets, into which data are entered.

 The first release (call it version 0.1) is made available in two forms: (a) a concise A4 listing of formats divided into categories, and (b) a more comprehensive version listing the particular B-centres, non-B-centres that accept data depositions, as well as centres that aim for the B-centre status.
-The comprehensive listing is mostly meant for centre representatives and national coordinators to see if the data has been made available and how it got interpreted by the CSC.
+The comprehensive listing is mostly meant for centre representatives and national coordinators to see if the data has been made available and how it got interpreted by the SIC.
 The numbers in the "recommendations" column reflect the number of centres that recommend the given format; note that the recommendations are separated into data categories, and are presented in the descending order.

 Release 0.2 (July 2021)